Is Drug Abuse Increasing or Decreasing In The U.S.?

 In sum, though drug abuse trends are rising overall, some are decreasing or becoming stable.
 This trend accounts for millions of people in need of substance abuse treatment.
 The percentage of people that actually make it into treatment is far too low, and that is a fact that cannot be ignored.

 Decreasing Drug Abuse

 So what is the missing link needed to help decrease current substance abuse trends?
 Treatment.
 Preventative measures and treatment may significantly help decrease the numbers.
 For instance, there are certain risks associated with abuse.
-Protective factors may help prevent these risks—a child who grows up with lack of parental involvement or care may be at a heightened risk for substance abuse later in life.
-The preventative protective factor in this case would be increased parental involvement.
-Though the solution to preventing substance abuse is not always a simple one, measures can be taken to reduce risk of later abuse.
+Protective factors may help prevent these risks—a child who grows up with a lack of parental involvement or care may be at a heightened risk for substance abuse later in life.
+The preventative protective factor, in this case, would be increased parental involvement.
+Though the solution to preventing substance abuse is not always a simple one, measures can be taken to reduce the risk of later abuse.

 Treatment for those afflicted with substance abuse is available in many forms.
 Therapy exists to treat physical, mental, and emotional health.
-Cognitive behavioral therapy is one type, and works by teaching participants to form new lifestyle habits which build a life without substance abuse.
-Research finds that medication therapy helps greatly to ease the withdrawal process, or to help wean off substance use.
+Cognitive-behavioral therapy is one type and works by teaching participants to form new lifestyle habits that build a life without substance abuse.
+Research finds that medication therapy helps greatly to ease the withdrawal process or to help wean off substance use.
 Others may benefit from counseling, which helps people to cope with the range of emotions and thoughts that can result from substance use disorders.
 In any treatment decision, though, it is imperative that one has access to resources and information to make the process go as smoothly as possible.

 Reversing The Trend: Get Help For Substance Abuse Treatment